isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 $ systemctl enable libvirtd --now
 ```

 Next, `virt-customize` is installed from the `libguestfs-tools` package along with the Image Builder.
-The latest is composed by lorax-composer, the cockpit composer plugin and the composer-cli, which will be used in case we want to interact directly with Composer.
+The latest is composed by lorax-composer, the Cockpit composer plugin and the composer-cli, which will be used in case we want to interact directly with Composer.

 ```sh
 $ dnf install -y libguestfs-tools lorax-composer composer-cli cockpit-composer